-3.2 Sensitivity Tests for Year of Peak Production
+3.2.
+Sensitivity tests for year of peak production

-Of the twelve coal regions exhibiting a complete production cycle, the UK total coal and Pennsylvania anthracite coal production were chosen to validate the logistic fitting procedure.
+Of the 12 coal regions exhibiting a complete production cycle, the UK total coal and Pennsylvania anthracite coal production were chosen to validate the logistic fitting procedure.
 Several reasons underlie these two choices.
-The best fit URR of the UK, 32 billion short tons, is comparable to the best fit URR of individual regions of the US, 65, 10, 2, 1.4, and 29 billion short tons for the Appalachian, Illinois Basin, Gulf Coast, Great Plains, and Western coal producing regions, respectively.
-The Pennsylvania data gives an analysis for only a specific rank of coal, namely anthracite.
+The best fit URR of the UK, 32 billion short tons, is comparable to the best fit URR of individual regions of the US, 65, 10, 2, 1.4, and 29 billion short tons for the Appalachian, Illinois Basin, Gulf Coast, Great Plains, and Western coal-producing regions, respectively.
+The Pennsylvania data give an analysis for only a specific rank of coal, namely anthracite.
 This helps us ascertain our model predictions for the production peaks and URR of the four individual ranks of coal.
 Also, both of these production profiles, the UK total coal and Pennsylvania anthracite, have essentially gone through a complete mining production cycle.
 In each case, production increased exponentially, reached a maximum, and then decreased.
-By purposefully restricting analyses to varying degrees of incomplete data from these complete data sets, i.e. by using early portions of the total production profile as the input data for the fitting procedure, we can assess how well the fitted models match up to both the complete production data and the best model fit performed on the entire dataset.
+By purposefully restricting analyses to varying degrees of incomplete data from these complete datasets, i.e. by using early portions of the total production profile as the input data for the fitting procedure, we can assess how well the fitted models match up to both the complete production data and the best model fit performed on the entire dataset.